thegoldenmule/boX/md/Contribute.md

 * __Submit bugs__.
 Use [GitHub's fancy issue tracker](https://github.com/thegoldenmule/box/issues) and try to follow the [guidelines for submitting bugs](https://github.com/thegoldenmule/boX/blob/master/md/Bugs.md).

 * __Pull requests__.
 That's why it's on GitHub, my friends: because we love pull requests.
 The includes everything from one line bug fixes to brand-spankin new features.
-If you have sweeping architectural changes, well let's talk about it before you get to deep.
+If you have sweeping architectural changes, well let's talk about it before you get too deep.

 * __Unit tests__.
 If you spot a fragile bit of code, consider writing up a unit test.
 Tests are located in the tests folder, and leverage the [QUnit](http://qunitjs.com/) library.